|Project Sponsor / Borrower||

 The Chicago region is the world's third busiest intermodal hub, covering approximately 16,000 acres.
 It's also where six of the seven Class I freight railroads converge and where nearly a quarter of the nation's rail shipments arrive or pass through.

 The CREATE project is maximizing the use of four train transportation corridors, including three primarily handling freight traffic and one primarily handling passenger traffic.
 The project involves 70 improvements, including:

 Selecting the improvements for CREATE was a collaborative process between the freight railroads, State of Illinois Department of Transportation, City of Chicago Department of Transportation, Metra and Amtrak.
 Input on grade crossings and traffic congestion was considered from the Illinois Commerce Commission and Chicago Area Transportation Study.

 Six private freight railroads have contributed their own equity to support the project.
 They include: BNSF Railway, Canadian Pacific Railway, CN, CSX Transportation, Norfolk Southern Corporation and Union Pacific Railroad.
 The railroads are represented by the American Association of Railroads.

-The following funding has been committed to date:
+$1.6 billion has been committed to date: